 Cybersecurity requires a great deal of foresight and attention to detail, as you are responsible for both preventing cyberthreats and neutralizing them.
 It is critical to remain highly vigilant at all times to detect potential risks and vulnerabilities in an organization's computer systems and networks.

 There are many factors to consider before you decide to pursue a career in cybersecurity.
 While plentiful job opportunities and strong salary prospects make this occupation attractive, the challenging, fast-paced work environment isn't for everyone.

 Technology is constantly evolving and hackers repeatedly find new ways to penetrate an organization's security systems.
 A commitment to continual learning is critical to stay on top of industry trends and ensure you are prepared for new challenges and cyberthreats.

-As a cybersecurity professional, you will probably work closely with colleagues, and may be tasked with conveying technical information to workers in different organizational areas.
-As such, you should have strong interpersonal skills and be comfortable with the idea of working in team settings.
+As a cybersecurity professional, you will probably work closely with colleagues, and may be tasked with conveying technical information to non-technical users and employees.
+As such, you should have strong interpersonal and communication skills and be comfortable with the idea of working in team settings.